National Bank of Ukraine: Functions

 According to the Constitution of Ukraine, the main function of the National Bank of Ukraine (NBU) is to ensure the stability of Ukraine's monetary unit (the hryvnia).
 To carry this out, the National Bank fosters the stability of the banking system and, within its competence, price stability.

 Due to Art.51 of the law on the National Bank of Ukraine, the NBU is accountable for its activities to the Verkhovna Rada (the parliament of Ukraine), the President of Ukraine and the Cabinet of Ministers of Ukraine.

 Banking supervision

 As part of its central banking functions, the National Bank bears responsibility for banking regulation and supervision in Ukraine.

-All registered banks in Ukraine are member of the Deposit Guarantee Fund, which provides deposit insurance up to 200.000 UAH (approx. USD $5000) per person and bank in case of insolvency.
+All registered banks in Ukraine are member of the Deposit Guarantee Fund, which provides deposit insurance up to 200.000 UAH (approx. US$5000) per person and bank in case of insolvency.
 Until 2022, Oshadnybank was excluded from this fund because the Ukrainian state guaranteed its deposits directly.
 It joined the DGF in April 2022.

 Banks are divided by the National Bank into four categories depending on their size (for intensity of banking supervision).

 Since 2016, the Bank's Anti-Money Laundering and Tax-Evasion Policy has required the ownership structures of banks to published.